top of page

 Dr Jessica Povall specialises in treating the following:

-POSTURAL ORTHOSTATIC
+POSTURAL ORTHOSTATIC TACHYCARDIA SYNDROME

 POTS is a complex condition that impacts both the musculoskeletal and neurological systems.
 By taking a functional approach to addressing the root causes of POTS, I offer an effective and non-pharmacological approach to help the autonomic nervous system recover.